Travel Films To Binge While Stuck At Home

 Kong: Skull Island

-Get familiar with the world's biggest ape in this swashbuckling action flick.
+Get familiar with the world's biggest apes in this swashbuckling action flick.
 If you’ve ever travelled on one of our Vietnam group tours you’ll be familiar with the awe-inspiring landscapes of Ninh Binh as you watch Kong crush rivals in all his jumbo glory.
-The star-studded cast (Samuel L Jackson, Brie Larson, Tom Hiddleston and John C. Reilly, to name a few) keep up with the film's playful tone, and while Skull Island won't be the best movie you ever see, it WILL keep you glued to your couch.
-And given that the new Godzilla v Kong movie is due for release this year, what better time to refresh your memory?
-We know who we're cheering for...
+The star-studded cast (Samuel L Jackson, Brie Larson, Tom Hiddleston and John C. Reilly, to name a few) keep up with the film's playful tone, and while Skull Island won't be the best movie you ever see, it WILL keep you glued to your screen.

 Tracks